2011 Active Research Permits

 Principle Investigator: Jim McKenna, Maine Maritime Academy

-Purpose: The purpose of this project is to develop a marine tidal wetland (salt marsh) monitoring protocol for Boston Harbor Islands NRA (BOHA).
+Purpose: This project aims to develop a marine tidal wetland (salt marsh) monitoring protocol for Boston Harbor Islands NRA (BOHA).
 This project will involve adapting existing protocols developed by the NPS Northeast Coastal and Barrier Network for specific application to BOHA.
-Particular emphasis is to develop site specific, cost effective implementation procedures that maintain the scientific rigor and statistical sensitivity necessary for assessing the biological status and trends in salt marsh vegetation community structure and, where appropriate, incorporate citizen scientist opportunities.
+Particular emphasis rests on developing site specific, cost effective implementation procedures that maintain the scientific rigor and statistical sensitivity necessary for assessing the biological status and trends in salt marsh vegetation community structure and, where appropriate, incorporate citizen scientist opportunities.

 Location: Calf Island, Peddocks Island, Snake Island, Thompson Island